MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-sign-in.md

 - If you've signed up for Power BI as an individual, sign in with the email address that you used to sign up.

 - Some people use more than one Power BI account.
-If you do, you are prompted to select an account from a list when signing in.
+If you do, you're prompted to select an account from a list when signing in.

 ## Next steps